The Avatar Mountains. That is how Zhangjiajie National Forest Park is being promoted across China and around the world.

 From the moment we had arrived in the town of Wulingyuan, on the edge of the Zhangjiajie National Forest Park, it was apparent that this was an immensely popular destination.

 Huge hotels were being constructed on every street, trying to match the occupancy rates expected in the coming years.
-Dozens of enormous tour buses dropped off hordes of Chinese, who haphazardly followed their guides around, directed by a flag and megaphone.
+Dozens of enormous tour buses dropped off hordes of tourists, who haphazardly followed their guides around, directed by a flag and megaphone.

 We ducked and weaved through the crowds to the new visitor’s centre, where we were relieved of 255RMB, the equivalent of US$40, for entry to the park.
 Quite a high price that we believed went into the conservation of the area.